Al3zama1/swe-notes/CCNA/18 - EtherChannel.md

 * Traffic in the EtherChannel will be load balanced among the physical interfaces in the group.
 As a result, the bandwidth of all the interfaces in the EtherChannel can be taken advantage.
 It's as if the interfaces in the EtherChannel are combine to form a faster virtual interface.

 ![EtherChannel with broadcast frame](./img2/etherchanel-with-broadcast-frame.png) As shown above, when a PC sends a broadcast frame, ASW1 will send it out all interfaces except the one where it came in.
-However, the 4 links between ASW1 and DSW1 form a single virtual interface, therefore one instead of 4 frames are sent to DSW1.
+However, the 4 links between ASW1 and DSW1 form a single virtual interface, therefore 1 instead of 4 frames are sent to DSW1.
 DSW1 also sees all four interfaces as a single virtual interface through which it received the broadcast frame, therefore it cannot send the frame back to ASW1.
 It can only send it out its interfaces on the right.

 ## EtherChannel Load-Balancing
 * EtherChannel perform load balancing by using different physical interfaces in the EtherChannel for different flows.